 Right now, organizations are struggling in the ongoing battle against ransomware, investing $150 billion in cybersecurity in 2021 alone.
-Yet ransomware attacks continue to succeed and the threat landscape continues to grow.
+Yet ransomware attacks continue to succeed, and the threat landscape continues to grow.

 Consider these recent statistics:

-• According to Verizon’s 2022 Data Breach Incident Report, ransomware is used in 25% of breaches
+• According to Verizon’s 2022 Data Breach Incident Report, ransomware is used in 25% of breaches.

-• In 2021, recovering from ransomware cost an average of $1.85 million per incident
+• In 2021, recovering from ransomware cost an average of $1.85 million per incident.

-• In 2021’s largest attacks, organizations paid between $4.4 and $40 million in ransom
+• In 2021’s largest attacks, organizations paid between $4.4 and $40 million in ransom.

-In this first article, we’ll take a look at the current approach to stopping ransomware and explain why it isn’t delivering the results that it promises.
+If you want to stay one step ahead of ransomware threats and attacks, you need a new approach.
+Let us take a look at the current approach to stopping ransomware and explain why it isn’t delivering the results that it promises.

 There is no single approach that every organization should employ to fight ransomware.
 Much has been written on the subject by many different sources, but most of the advice boils down to four key recommendations: